ElemeFE/element/examples/docs/en-US/notification.md

       open2() {
         this.$notify({
           title: 'Prompt',
-          message: 'This is a message that will not automatically close.',
+          message: 'This is a message that does not automatically close',
           duration: 0
         });
       }